-Sustainability is a core value at the University of New Hampshire and it underpins our academics, research and practice.
-As part of UNH’s ongoing institution-wide commitment to sustainability, the UNH Committee on Investor Responsibility (CIR) shall be formed to help support the foundation in sustainable, socially responsible investment practices and policies.
+In June 2017, the UNH Foundation's Investment and Finance committee established the Committee on Investor Responsibility.
+Sustainability is a core value at the University of New Hampshire, and it underpins our academics, research and practice.
+As part of UNH’s ongoing institution-wide commitment to sustainability, the UNH Committee on Investor Responsibility (CIR) was formed to help promote and support the foundation in sustainable, socially responsible investment practices and policies.

 - The UNH Endowment Fund is capital of the University of New Hampshire Foundation (UNHF) created by donors, invested and managed for the benefit of the University of New Hampshire, and providing funding to support the academic, research and public service missions of the university.

 - The primary investment objective of the endowment is to achieve the highest long-term return-on-investment assets that are compatible with the university’s risk tolerance and time horizons and consistent with prudent investment practices.